rizinorg/cutter/docs/index.md

 # Help

-You can contact the *Cutter* developers and on:
+You can contact the *Cutter* developers and community on:

 - Telegram: https://t.me/r2cutter
 - #cutter on irc.freenode.net